mauidev2017/shinystar111/README.md

 ## INTRODUCTION
 I am a passionate and skilled Full-stack Developer with 4 years of professional experience looking to contribute knowledge in web and blockchain technology.
-I am proficient at performing well as working in a group or independently in a fast-paced setting and also I have deep understanding of SOLID principles, various blockchain protocols and environments, smart contract, pixel-perfect frontend development, well-archtectured backend developmen and test-driven development.
+I am proficient at performing well as working in a group or independently in a fast-paced setting and also I have deep understanding of SOLID principles, various blockchain protocols and environments, smart contract, pixel-perfect frontend development and test-driven development.
 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I can work efficiently with minimum supervision and I am always eager to learn new skills.

 ## SKILL SET
 <div align="center">